iremnurgocer/blogspot/README.md

-# İnsanların kedni bloglarını yayınlayabilecekleri bir platform.
+İnsanların blog yayınlayabilecekleri bir plaform. a platform where people can blog.